 The Addo Flightless Dung Beetle has intrigued travellers for years.
 This peculiar beetle spends its life rolling elephant dung into perfect balls, which it uses as a source of food.
 Avid bird-watchers will be well-rewarded as they keep their eyes peeled for some of the 170 different bird species found in the park.
 These include different weavers, herons, red bishops, coots and terrapins.

 Addo offers a variety of activities that are suitable for different age groups and physical capabilities.
-These include:

 - Guided or self-driven game drives at different times of the day so that visitors have the opportunity to see the widest range of animals